tabahi/tabahidocs/docs/theme-configuration.md

 ### Interfacing with Devices

-Scripts can read, set variables, and get single of multiple data rows from the device database using `NODE_TOKEN` or `NT`.
+Scripts can read, set variables, and get single or multiple data rows from the device database using `NODE_TOKEN` or `NT`.
 Scripts can help to perform the switching of variables after analyzing rows of data because small devices can't hold a lot of data in their memory.

 ```javascript